Ray King (baseball)

-Raymond Keith King (born January 15, 1974) is a retired Major League Baseball relief pitcher.
-He bats and throws left-handed.
+Raymond Keith King (born January 15, 1974) is a retired American professional baseball relief pitcher.
+He played in Major League Baseball for the Chicago Cubs, Milwaukee Brewers, Atlanta Braves, St. Louis Cardinals, Colorado Rockies, and Washington Nationals from 1999 to 2008.

-High school and college years
+Amateur career

-King attended Ripley High School (Ripley, Tennessee) and lettered in football, basketball, and baseball.
+King attended Ripley High School in Ripley, Tennessee.
+He lettered in football, basketball, and baseball.
 In baseball, he won All-America honors as a senior.
-The lefty is also an alumnus of Lambuth University in Jackson, Tennessee.
+He attended Lambuth University and played college baseball for the Lambuth Eagles.

 Professional career

 In ten seasons in the major leagues, King appeared in 593 games and pitched 411 innings.
 He was 20–23 lifetime with a 3.46 ERA, 181 walks, 278 strikeouts and 2 saves.
 As a batter he was 0–6 at the plate with three strikeouts.